cheminfo/sync-db/API.md

 ## SyncDB#insert(docID, document)

-Create a new document or update it if a document with the same ID already exists (locally).
+Create a new document or update it if a document with the same ID already exists.

 ## SyncDB#remove(docID)

+Remove a document.

+## SyncDB#get(docID)

-Remove a document (locally).
+Get a document by ID.

+## SyncDB#getData()

+Get an array with all documents.